ocsf/ocsf-docs/Understanding OCSF.md

 </table>

 Other profiles could be product oriented, such as Firewall, IDS, VA, DLP etc. if they need to add attributes to existing classes.
-They can also be more general, platform oriented, such as for cloud or Windows environments.
+They can also be more general, platform oriented, such as for Mac, Linux or Windows environments.

-For example, AWS services log events with an ARN (AWS Resource Name) and an AWS IAM Account.
-An AWS specific profile can be added to any event class or category of classes that includes arn and IAM account attributes.
-Splunk Technical Add-ons would define a profile that would be added to all events with Splunk’s standard source, sourcetype, host, attributes.
+For example, Splunk Technical Add-ons would define a profile that would be added to all events with Splunk’s standard `source`, `sourcetype`, `host` attributes.

 ### Profile Application Examples